juxor/afaq/markdown/secJ2.md

 different ways to the same economic and institutional influences and interests.
-Its no coincidence that left-wing, reformist parties have introduced right-wing, pro-capitalist ("Thatcherite/Reaganite") policies similiar to those right-wing, explicitly pro-capitalist parties have.
+Its no coincidence that left-wing, reformist parties have introduced right-wing, pro-capitalist ("Thatcherite/Reaganite") policies similar to those right-wing, explicitly pro-capitalist parties have.
 This is to be expected as the basic function of any political system is to manage the existing state and economic structures and a society's power relationships.
 It is **not** to alter them radically, The great illusion of politics is the